RafalKLab/LaravelEshop/README.md

-# Software architecture project - Electornic device e-shop
+# Software architecture project - Electronic device e-shop

 This system is developed using the PHP language framework Laravel (8.83.6).
 The MySql DB engine is used for data storage.